Command Line Reference

 Optional argument(s)

-seismic mask
+seismic pool

-seismic mask [OPTIONS] [INPUT_PATH]...
+seismic pool [OPTIONS] POOLED_SAMPLE [INPUT_PATH]...

 Options